arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-4.md

 ```

-VoilÃ , no more exceptions!
+Voilà , no more exceptions!
 Unfortunately, the same cannot be said for `parsePerson`: